Dogs (1977 film): Plot

 Harlan and Michael attempt to perform a pheromone experiment on a dog inside a plastic encasement.
 If it works, they plan to have a stronger pheromone sprayed into the area to stop the packs.
 But as they are about to start the experiment, the dog breaks through the plastic amid a nearby pack.
 Meanwhile, the posse is attacked by a pack, killing everyone but Jimmy, who flees the scene.
 But before he gets to his car, he is attacked also, dropping his gun.
 After suffering severe injuries, he stops the attack by picking up his gun and shooting the dog, but collapses and dies upon reaching his car.

 Meanwhile, SU professor Dr. Charles Aintry (Dean Santoro), brings fellow professor Charlotte Ingle (Linda Gray) home from a date.
 He asks to go inside, but she declines, and he expresses suspicion that she does not want to see him anymore.
 She implies that she is not romantically interested in him and goes inside, while he leaves, feeling dejected.
 Then, while taking a shower, she is killed by a dog.

 Harlan and Michael arrive at the police station and find a man dead.
 They call Jimmy on the radio.
 Getting no response, they each grab a rifle and leave.
 As they pass Koppelman's house, they see him being attacked by a dog.
 Seeing Harlan and Michael, Koppelman asks them to shoot the dog.
 Michael shoots, but accidentally shoots and kills Koppelman.
 Harlan then shoots and kills the dog.
 Michael is traumatized upon realizing that he killed Koppelman, but Harlan calms Michael down.
 The two then find Mrs. Koppelman (Holly Harris) dead in the swimming pool.

 Michael says that he will warn the students and tells Harlan to check on Caroline, and that Harlan and Michael will later meet at the dorm.
 Harlan tells Michael to take Koppelman's car, which he does.

 Harlan arrives at Caroline's house and tells her that they need to evacuate.
 A few seconds later, as the howling of dogs is heard in the far distance, her dog begins trembling.

 Back at SU, Michael gathers the students in the lobby of the dorm.
 He tells them about the dog attacks, that he will walk them over to the library in five minutes, and that the campus will be evacuated in the morning.
 The students do not take Michael seriously, but grudgingly agree to his orders.
 One of the students named Cory tells Michael that Cory's roommate, the overweight Howard Kaplan (Barry Greenberg), was hungry and went to the cafeteria.
 There, Howard finds milk and rolls, but is quickly confronted by some barking dogs.
 Michael arrives and tells the panicked Howard to throw the food to the dogs, which he does.
-Two of the dogs goes after the food and Michael attempts to shoot the another.
+Two of the dogs goes after the food and Michael attempts to shoot the other.
 He turns out to be out of bullets, but he disables the dog by striking it with the rifle.
 He and Howard leave and head for the dorm.